2nd Lt. Roland C. Parnell

 Information courtesy of Steve Surbaugh, grandson of Roland Parnell.

-Documents provided by Robert Parnell Smith, son of Roland Parnell.
+Documents and Pictures provided by Robert Parnell Smith, son of Roland Parnell.

 Link To Crew Information